Who would have thought that an e-commerce giant would offer health advice?

 Considering how rapidly these companies are expanding and owning large parts of our digital lives, it is within their interest to ensure their eco-system is watertight.

-An approach which was once seen as archaic and limiting when Apple introduced it, is now seen as the way forward for many media and tech businesses.
+An approach that was once seen as archaic and limiting when Apple introduced it, is now seen as the way forward for many media and tech businesses.

 Look at Netflix, HBO and Disney with their streaming services, and the rights to who can use their material.